 - When information custodians, university auditors, legal counsel or information technology employees access information as part of their employment, and then only to the extent as necessary to perform work activities.

-- When the Board of Governors, president, director of internal audit and compliance or applicable vice president/chancellor (or designee if the vice president/chancellor is unavailable) has authorized a review because the university has reasonable cause to believe that an individual may be violating the law or university policy.
+- When the Board of Governors, president, director of internal audit and risk management or applicable vice president/chancellor (or designee if the vice president/chancellor is unavailable) has authorized a review because the university has reasonable cause to believe that an individual may be violating the law or university policy.
 Any request for a review must follow the appropriate procedures.
 University employees will not disclose information accessed during a review other than to university administrators and/or proper authorities investigating the matter.

 - As permitted by applicable policy or law.
 For example, the university may be required to disclose public records, including electronic versions such as email, when requested under the Sunshine Law (chapter 610 of the Missouri Revised Statutes).
 The university may also be required to disclose closed records or personally identifiable educational records to comply with a court order or subpoena.